xyteam/xyPlatform/README.md

     * vagrant-timezone
     * vagrant-winrm
 * VirtualBox 5.2.10 and up
-* (Have not tested on Linux desktop host, feedbacks are welcome.)

 ### Cloud hosting system:
 * Any Linux system that supports Docker